BillBosiolis/cuddly-adventure/radar/2024-01/mepa-monorepo.md

 ---
 title:      "Monorepo"
-ring:       adopt
+ring:       assess
 quadrant:   methods-and-patterns
 tags:       [coding]
 ---

-Adopting a monorepo approach for our React and Next.js-based projects offers several benefits, _although it may not be the best fit for every project._
+**NOTE**: It has not been decided whether to use a monorepo or not.
+This is just a placeholder for now.

 1. More efficient code sharing and reusability.
 2. Consistent development environment.